VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - Revert: Switched back to hash as core count.
 Yes, it will make everyone who got used to it angry, but I got push back over shares as it was hard to understand.
 Use the `marketmult=` to mitigate market price swings and `hash=` for your point per hash rate.
 I am still working on a better solution.
 - Add: More instructions on multi device mining.
 - Add: Added device drop down option in consent for multi device miner.
 You get 6 devices and user must remember it. `multidevice=TRUE`
+- Add: If you do not like the client hashes, you can set `clienthashes=none` and it will remove that bar.
+That bar does show current algo being mined, but sometimes users don't care.

 = 2.3.1 =